grackle-project/grackle/doc/source/CodeFormatting.rst

    These local copies are only accessed by pre-commit and won't affect other parts of your system.
    These copies are also cached (so that the tools don't need to be reinstalled on every invocation).

-2. Then the command applies the enforcement tools on the files in your repository (tool-specific exclusions, like files listed by ``tool.ruff.extend-exclude`` in **pyproject.toml**, are obviously respected).
+2. Then the command applies the enforcement tools on the files in your repository (tool-specific exclusions, like files listed by ``tool.ruff.format.exclude`` in **pyproject.toml**, are obviously respected).

 .. caution::